 2.4.B Video Section

-The SMS shall be capable of being combined with up to 128 American Dynamics Intellex digital video recorders, American Dynamics Hybrid DVR (HDVR), American Dynamics TVR2, American Dynamics VideoEdge, American Dynamics VideoEdge Hybrid NVR v4.03, Intevo Advanced, Intevo Compact, and Exacq A, Z, ELS, ELXS, ELX-IP, ELX-SR, LC, LC-IP series DVR/NVR without any additional licensing.
+The SMS shall be capable of being combined with up to 128 American Dynamics Intellex digital video recorders, American Dynamics Hybrid DVR (HDVR), American Dynamics TVR2, American Dynamics VideoEdge, American Dynamics VideoEdge Hybrid NVR v4.03, INTEVO Advanced, INTEVO Compact, and Exacq A, Z, ELS, ELXS, ELX-IP, ELX-SR, LC, LC-IP series DVR/NVR without any additional licensing.

 The SMS shall allow the operator link video servers and cameras to a site.
 Site linking allow SMS operators to navigate the SMS with ease by site or system wide.

-From any of the workstations it shall be possible to do the following:
+From any of the EntraPass Workstations it shall be possible to do the following:

 View one or more camera images from different sources.